Healthy Foods

 1. Sugar

 Let's face it: we all love sugar.
-It's sweet, it's delicious, and it gives us a quick energy boost when we need it.
-However, sugar is also one of the worst things you can eat if you're trying to maintain healthy skin.
+It's sweet, delicious, and provides a quick energy boost.
+However, sugar is one of the worst things for healthy skin.

-Eating a diet high in refined sugars can actually lead to a host of skin problems, including premature aging, inflammation, and breakouts.
-That's because refined sugars cause your insulin levels to spike, which in turn triggers inflammation throughout the body.
-And since your skin is your body's largest organ, it's particularly vulnerable to the damaging effects of sugar.
+A diet high in refined sugars can lead to premature aging, inflammation, and breakouts due to insulin spikes that trigger inflammation throughout the body.
+This makes the skin particularly vulnerable to the damaging effects of sugar.

 2. Dairy

-As anyone who's ever had a pimple can attest, dairy products and skin don't always mix.
+Anyone who's ever had a pimple knows that dairy products and skin don’t always mix well.

 3. Greasy foods

-There's nothing quite like a greasy hamburger or slice of pizza to ruin a perfect complexion.
+There's nothing quite like a greasy hamburger or slice of pizza to harm a perfect complexion.

 4. High glycemic foods

-No, seriously, though.
-High glycemic foods can cause an increase in insulin levels, which can promote inflammation and an increase in sebum production.
-This can block pores and lead to breakouts.
-In addition, high glycemic foods can also trigger the release of inflammatory chemicals that can damage healthy skin cell function and lead to premature aging.
+High glycemic foods can cause an increase in insulin levels, promoting inflammation and sebum production that blocks pores and leads to breakouts.
+They can also trigger inflammatory chemicals that damage healthy skin cells, leading to premature aging.

 Read related article on how to avoid premature aging.